LytvyniukAnton/wordpress-deploy/README.md

 2. **Deployment (`main` branch)**:
    * A pull request is created from `dev` to `main`.
    * All required checks from the `test.yml` workflow must pass before the pull request can be merged.

+> [!IMPORTANT]
+> The `main` branch is considered your production environment.
+Any merge into this branch will trigger a full deployment of your infrastructure and application.

    * A merge to `main` triggers the `deploy.yml` workflow, which runs `terraform apply` and the Ansible playbook to provision and configure the production environment.

 3. **Terraform** creates: